mattiaverga/authorlinks/README.md

 # Joomla Content - Authorlinks plugin

-**Functionality provided by this plugin is going to be merged in Joomla 3.9 core, so there will be no more updates on this page.**
+**Functionality provided by this plugin is going to be merged in Joomla 3.9 core Content - Contacts plugin, so there will be no more updates on this page.**

 This is the Content - Authorlinks plugin for Joomla 3.2+.